Working for Your Business

 The Lynchburg Economic Development Authority offers up to $250,000 for business and development financing at fixed rates with flexible terms.
 This fund provides the flexible capital needed to support business creation, expansion and development.
-Contact our loan administrator at email@example.com or call 434-582-6100 for more information.
+Contact Jason Witt in the Office of Economic Development & Tourism at (434) 455-4490 or email@example.com.

 Microloan & Small Business Financing